uberVelocity/distributed-spark-for-scalable-smart-homes/REPORT.md

 ### Containerization
 <!-- Docker containers -->
+Every service has been containerized and managed using Docker and `docker-compose`.

 <!-- Volumes used for Cassandra, Kafka, and Zookeeper -->
+Separate volumes were created for containers that are stateful in nature (i.e. Cassandra, Kafka, and Zookeeper).
+Every service communicated with one another through a bridge network named `household-network`.

 ### Kubernetes
 <!-- Orchestration platform -->